AliSim87/gym_booking_app/README.md

 # Goal
 Gym Members can book and see available classes.

-Gym Instructors can see members in their class.

 Gym Instructors can see classes and add a new class they are teaching.

 Gym Adminstrator can add gym class, gym instructor, gym member.